-Based on Pope Francis, "On Care for Our Common Home," Laudato Si, paragraph 96 you walked the land you loved, and invited others to be attentive to beauty in this world.
+Based on Pope Francis', "On Care for Our Common Home," Laudato Si, paragraph 96 you walked the land you loved, and invited others to be attentive to beauty in this world.
+You were in constant touch with nature, paying attention, with fondness and wonder.